Experience this beloved and iconic feature of Marblehead’s coastal landscape, situated in scenic Little Harbor.

 Marblehead, MA 01945

-There is no dedicated parking, and that visitors are advised to seek legal street parking in the neighborhood.
+There is no dedicated parking, and visitors are advised to seek legal street parking in the neighborhood.
+Roadside parking is limited and very restricted.
+Please respect all community signage.

 Visitors are advised that the island can typically only be accessed within about 90 minutes of low tide.
 Be sure to check local tide listings before you head out to avoid getting stranded on the island by the incoming tide.